act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 ---
 id: bc659a
-name: `meta` element has no refresh delay
+name: '`meta` element has no refresh delay'
 rule_type: atomic
 description: |
   This rule checks that the `meta` element is not used for delayed redirecting or refreshing.